sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 Please click OK on the pop-up and restart your computer if you are unsure should you do so or not.

-4) Once the driver is installed, attach your Xperia 10 II to your Mac with a data-enabled USB cable.
+4) Once the driver is installed, attach your Xperia to your Mac with a data-enabled USB cable.<br>
 Note: The phone must be in the Recovery Mode before attaching the cable, see [this chapter](#setting-up-the-recovery-mode-on-the-phone).

 5) Next, you need to locate the Terminal application.
 To do so: